LydiaWinkler/pbl-blog/_posts/2023-03-23-application-blog-post.markdown

 - The user should be able to choose if he/she wants the next task of the list or a random one.
 - The user should be able to add a snapshot to the task.
     *Snapshots includes the Imagedata, a selfrating and a textfield where the user can enter the mistakes he/she recogniced.*
-- The User should be able to view the snapshot as well as the task itself.
+- The user should be able to view the snapshot as well as the task itself.
-- All Images should be displayed in a galery and after clicking on a single image they should be navigated to the view of the snapshot where the image is included.
+- All images should be displayed in a galery and after clicking on a single image they should be navigated to the view of the snapshot where the image is included.

 # Working process